Wally00123/Certivo_takehome_assignment/README.md

 Once the program is running, use the command interface to "chat" with the chatbot, enter the phrase "Quit" (case sensitive) to exit the program

+Note: If you need to install llama-cpp-python, this requires CMake - to install, do the following:

+1. Download Visual Studios 2019 (2022 is also good)
+2. When installing, check "Desktop Development with C++" (make sure to select all optional components here, especially C++ CMake and Windows SDK), and also check "Universal Windows Platform build tools" (select all optional here as well)
+3. Wait for it to install, once finished you should be good to go with the above 'pip install llama-cpp-python'

 ---

 ## Brief explanation of approach and architecture decisions